dmitry-korolev/light-observable/docs/combine/combineLatest.md

 combineLatest(streamA, streamB): --[a,1][b,1]-[c,2]->
 ```

-When any observable emits a value, emits the latest value from each.
+When any source `stream` emits a value, emits the latest value from each.

 ```typescript
 import { combineLatest, interval } from 'light-observable/observable'